-CAPE TOWN, SOUTH AFRICA: This city has a rough mountain range that drop sharply into a glittering sea, white beaches lapped by a chilly Atlantic and a cool urban edge; hip bars, world-rated restaurants, design-shops, excellent art galleries and an natural beauty.
+CAPE TOWN, SOUTH AFRICA: This city has a rough mountain range that drop sharply into a glittering sea.
+White beaches lapped by a chilly Atlantic and a cool urban edge.
+Providing hip bars, world-rated restaurants, design-shops, excellent art galleries and natural beauty.
 Cape Town has an inbuilt advantage with its ocean setting at the corner of a continent, watched over by mighty Table Mountain.

 The Dutch built Castle of Good Hope in 1666 followed by the French, who improved the winemaking skills.
 The English left Georgian mansions before refugees from all over Africa made their way south to seek fortune in the shadow of the mountain.
 Cape Town has always been the most cosmopolitan city in Southern Africa.

-Robben Island is the most symbolically place in South Africa, home to Nelson Mandela who was imprisoned there along with other political prisoners.
+Robben Island is the symbolically place, home to Nelson Mandela who was imprisoned there along with other political prisoners.
 Now a living museum and insight into the country’s past.

-Waterfront.
-The locals hate it, but tourists flock to the Victoria & Alfred Waterfront providing a variety of treatments and products, from rugby museum to art, shopping and entertainment, posh hotels and luxury apartments, bars and restaurants and guided tours with stories of the people and events that led to the birth of Cape Town.
+The locals hate it, but tourists flock to the Victoria & Alfred Waterfront providing a variety of treatments.
+From rugby museum to art, shopping and entertainment, posh hotels and luxury apartments, bars and restaurants and guided tours with stories of the people and events that led to the birth of Cape Town.
 Check out the Craft Market, and then nab a harbour side table at Bascule bar (West Quay) for a seafood salad and watch seals play among the yachts.

 The beach.
 It’s usually too chilly to swim in the sea where the Atlantic and Indian oceans meet.
 But Camps Bay, Africa’s answer to Miami Beach, is an upmarket mix of perfect sands, Art Deco beach houses and hip restaurants.
 Take a seat under a sun-umbrella at Blues, the best place to look at the sunset over a plate of calamari and a glass of crisp Sauvignon in hand.
 Blues opened its doors in 1987 and has been recently renovated.

-Wine and fine dining.
-No visit is complete without at least one full day exploring some of the surrounding wine-carped valleys, superb produced wine and some of the best and most affordable fine dining in the world.
+No visit is complete without at least one full day exploring some of the surrounding wine-carped valleys.
+With superb produced wine and some of the best and most affordable fine dining in the world.
 This city offers excellent value for money and new discovery.

-I visited Stellenbosch, South Africa’s second oldest town located in the heart of the Wineland, lined with shady oaks and white-washed buildings.
+I visited Stellenbosch, South Africa’s second oldest town located in the heart of the Wineland.
+An area lined with shady oaks and white-washed buildings.
 Wine from this famous wine-producing region 40km west of Cape Town, is on wine lists all over the world.
 Sauvignon Blanc, Shiraz and Chenin Blanc are all planted here.

 Our fine dining took place at the Lanzerac Wine Estate.
-The Terrace Restaurant offers casual dining overlooking the Manor House, the ideal setting for those seeking a more casual yet equally tempting menu of delectable meals and sumptuous wines.
+The Terrace Restaurant offers casual dining overlooking the Manor House.
+An ideal setting for those seeking a more casual yet equally tempting menu of delectable meals and sumptuous wines.
 Room rates from 115 euro per person during off-season.